Skip to main content

 High-stakes regulated environments

 Defence, border security, electoral systems, therapeutic goods - these are environments where errors have real consequences and where compliance is not optional.
 I design with audit trails, accessibility standards, and security constraints treated as priorities, not afterthoughts.
+A biosecurity mobile application I designed for border security officers produced an approximately 20% efficiency gain in checks per hour by replacing paper-based decision workflows.

 Programs under delivery pressure

 When a program is already moving and UX needs to catch up, I integrate quickly into existing agile teams, establish a working rhythm fast, and produce usable artefacts from the first sprint.
 I don't need a discovery phase to begin contributing.
+A government portal redesign I led produced a 30% increase in submissions after redesigning the referral process around how applicants and assessors actually work.

 Cross-agency and multi-stakeholder services